 Are Copper Mugs Safe for Hot Drinks?

-Instead, use lined copper mugs for hot drinks to keep the drinks warmer longer.
-Stainless steel has a lower thermal conductor hence it’s used to line the interior of copper mugs.
+Instead, use lined copper mugs for hot drinks to keep the drinks warmer longer and to prevent burning your lips and hands.
+Stainless steel has a lower thermal conductor hence it’s popular for lining the interior of copper mugs.

 Health Issues Associated with Copper